talhaazhar/SpotLyrics/README.md

 ## Installation

+(NOTE: Please get an API Key from *MusixMatch*, and add it to the `src/environment.ts` file.
 1. Clone repo and run 'npm install'

 2. Run `ionic serve -l` in the repo directory.

 3. Open [http://localhost:8200](http://localhost:8200) to view it in the browser.

   ### Build for Android: